Technisches Hilfswerk: History

 After World War II the Technisches Hilfswerk was founded in 1950, by order of the minister of the interior Gustav Heinemann.
-The first president of the THW was Otto Lummitzsch, who had founded the THW's predecessor, the Technische Nothilfe, in 1919.
-The main purpose of the THW was civil defense in the event of war.
+The first president of the THW was Otto Lummitzsch, who had founded the THW's predecessor, the Technische Nothilfe (TN) in 1919.

+The  'Technical Emergency Corps' (TN) began as a strikebreaker organisation after the First World War, but developed into a volunteer emergency response unit.
+During the Nazi Germany from 1933 till 1945 TN became in charge of technical civil defence.

+When it was founded, the main purpose of the THW was also civil defense in the event of war.
 This has changed over the decades; today the THW intervenes in a wide spectrum of disasters, such as traffic accidents, industrial disasters, or earthquakes.

+On 7 February 1953, the THW embarked on its first international deployment: Following a major storm in the Netherlands, THW teams participated in the relief and rescue operations.
+For the first time since World War II, Germans were assisting other countries in an international mission.

 The most important domestic operations in the 1960s were the North Sea storm flood in 1962 and the mining accident of Lengede in 1963.

 The largest disaster control action took place in August 2002 after the flooding of the Elbe river in eastern Germany.
 About 24,000 THW members participated in the operation, with up to 10,000 people helping simultaneously along the Elbe and its tributaries.

 The largest engagement outside Germany was in France in 2000, after storms Lothar and Martin blew down power lines and trees, blocking many streets, between 26 and 28 December 1999.
 The main contribution was supplying temporary electrical power for hospitals and other important institutions and rebuilding parts of the electrical system.

 The organisation has also been active in many disaster relief operations abroad, for example in Thailand and Sri Lanka after the 2004 Indian Ocean earthquake, in the United States after Hurricane Katrina in 2005, in Pakistan after the 2005 Kashmir earthquake, in 2010 during the flooding in Poland, the 2011 Tōhoku earthquake and tsunami in Japan, the April 2015 Nepal earthquake, and the 2020 Beirut explosions.

 In 2021, the THW provided relief during major flooding in southwestern Germany, particularly in the Ahr Valley.

+The Russian invasion of Ukraine starting in February 2022 led to the THW's largest logistical operation abroad.
+By May 2025, the THW had procured and delivered relief supplies worth more than €150 million to its partners.
+The THW focused particularly on supporting institutions in the front-line areas and on supporting its state partners, the Ukrainian Civil Protection and Disaster Relief Agency, and the Ukrainian Border Guard.

 In February 2023, THW personnel deployed to Turkey in the aftermath of the 2023 Turkey–Syria earthquake.